MarcusWalz/MakeRNAseq/README.md

 Another confusing thing about Make is that some built-in functions are called by variables.
 E.g.: `$(join Hello, World)` is function and produces a value equivelent to `HelloWorld`.
-If this troubling, you can differentiate variables and functions using curly braces.
-E.g.: `${join Hello, World}`.
+If this troubling functions can be differentiated from variables using curly brackets; e.g., `${join Hello, World}`.

 ### Dealing with multiple output files
 ### Modifing rules